Planning an Elopement in San Francisco – Everything You Need to Know

-Muir Woods National Monument is like a little piece of the Redwoods National Park close to the heart of San Francisco.
-About 45 minutes from the city, Muir Woods is a great place to elope if you’re wanting to stay close to San Francisco but want to elope surrounded by nature.
-If you’re wanting towering redwood trees and miles of open land, this is the perfect San Francisco elopement location for you.
+Muir Woods National Monument is like a little piece of Redwood National Park, close to the heart of San Francisco.
+About 45 minutes from the city, Muir Woods is a great place to elope if you’re wanting to stay close to San Francisco but want to elope surrounded by redwood trees.

-Baker Beach is probably the most popular beach in San Francisco, but it’s no surprise why.
+Baker Beach is the most popular beach in San Francisco.
 Baker Beach provides one of the best views of the Golden Gate Bridge in all of San Francisco.
 However, it’s only half a mile long, making it one of the shorter beaches out there.
-Due to the length and popularity of this beach, I recommend a sunrise elopement if you choose this elopement location.
+Due to the length and popularity of this beach, I recommend a sunrise elopement if you choose this elopement venue.

 Fay Park is a super small park in San Francisco, but it has some beautiful features.
 Secured behind a white fence, Fay Park offers two white gazebos for a small ceremony, and small paths filled with tiered gardens.
-It’s a great spot to elope if you’re wanting to explore the city shortly after.
-One of the best features of this park is that it’s located right by Lombard Street, one of the most famous streets in San Francisco.
+It’s also located right by Lombard Street, one of the most famous streets in San Francisco.

 San Francisco Botanical Gardens

 The San Francisco Botanical Gardens looks like a garden taken straight out of Alice in Wonderland.
 With over 8,000 different types of plants, you’re bound to find the perfect backdrop for your elopement.
 It’s also a great spot for your elopement if you’re wanting something close to the city.

 To elope in San Francisco, you’ll need to obtain a California marriage license.
 Check out this post to see exactly how to get a marriage license in California.

 You will also need an officiant and two witnesses.